1982 Spanish general election: Background

 The process for the establishment of the autonomous communities saw the provisional government of Andalusia under Rafael Escuredo request the "fast-track route" for autonomy access which, while allowing for immediate assumption of regional powers, was initially envisaged only for the three "historical nationalities" of Catalonia, the Basque Country and Galicia.
 A referendum on the autonomy initiative in February 1980 saw the "Yes" choice reaching the required threshold in all Andalusian provinces but Almería, causing a political deadlock of several months until an inter-party agreement was reached.
 Such agreement provided for Andalusia to be allowed autonomy access under the "fast-track" route, on the condition that all other regions—except for Navarre, the Canary Islands and the Valencian Community, which followed their own specific procedures—submitted themselves to the "slow-track" procedure; in exchange, all future autonomous communities would be allowed a parliamentary system with all institutions of self-government.
 The Spanish government's opposition to Andalusia "fast-tracking" to autonomy destroyed the UCD's popularity in the region, the most populous in Spain, never to recover.

 Antonio Tejero in the Congress of Deputies, during the coup attempt of 23 February 1981.

 Growing divisions within the UCD—a result of the complex amalgamation of forces of very varying ideologies (social democrats, conservatives, liberals and christian democrats) into a party of power—gradually undermined Suárez's standing.
-Falling approval ratings and political differences plunged the party into an internal decomposition process which could be seen in legislative issues such as divorce; this, coupled with the lost of internal support and a deteriorating relationship with King Juan Carlos I, ultimately led to Suárez tendering his resignation as both prime minister and UCD leader on 29 January 1981.
-The investiture of his successor, the then second deputy prime minister and economy minister Leopoldo Calvo-Sotelo, was disrupted by a coup attempt on 23 February from rogue military elements under Antonio Tejero, Jaime Milans del Bosch and Alfonso Armada, which failed due to a lack of support from the King and the Spanish Armed Forces at large.
+Falling approval ratings and political differences plunged the party into an internal decomposition process which could be seen in legislative issues such as divorce; this, coupled with the loss of internal support and a deteriorating relationship with King Juan Carlos I, ultimately led to Suárez tendering his resignation as both prime minister and UCD leader on 29 January 1981.
+The investiture of his successor—the then second deputy prime minister and economy minister, Leopoldo Calvo-Sotelo—was disrupted by a coup attempt on 23 February from rogue military elements under Antonio Tejero, Jaime Milans del Bosch and Alfonso Armada, which failed due to a lack of support from the King and the Spanish Armed Forces at large.
 Calvo-Sotelo was ultimately elected two days later in the second ballot of investiture.